-Many industries are embracing work-from-home opportunities, which has benefits for both employees and employers.
+The concept of working from home is here to stay, which has benefits for both employees and employers.
 However, meetings can become tricky in remote scenarios.
-Traditional phone calls might get the job done but there’s no denying that face-to-face interactions result in more productive, collaborative conversations.
+Traditional phone calls might get the job done, but there’s no denying that face-to-face interactions can often result in more productive, collaborative conversations.

-Since meetings will never be avoidable (sorry), video conferencing technology is a must-have for offices around the world.
-Programs like Zoom offer video conferencing, interactive whiteboarding and screen sharing so that all employees can make their meetings more efficient — whether they’re in the same room or different time zones.
+Since meetings will never be avoidable (sorry), video conferencing technology is a must-have for modern conference rooms around the world.
+Software programs like Zoom offer video conferencing, interactive whiteboarding and screen sharing so that all employees can make their meetings more efficient — whether they’re in the same room or different time zones.